- About Us

 Possession of a suitable qualification in one of the recognized foreign languages (as demonstrated for example by a degree or major) or satisfactory performance in the oral language proficiency assessment administered at the CLL will be sufficient grounds for exemption from the language component

-Admission to the prescribed course of study for the Postgraduate Diploma in International Relations is normally open to university graduates holding a good second class honours degree or a GPA no lower than 2.5 or to persons holding equivalent qualifications from approved professional bodies.
+Admission to the prescribed course of study for the Postgraduate Diploma in International Relations and Global Studies is normally open to university graduates holding a good second-class honours degree or a GPA no lower than 2.5 or to persons holding equivalent qualifications from approved professional bodies.

 However, possession of a degree does not automatically entitle a candidate to admission.
 The Admissions Committee may request an interview with applicants.
 Applications for admission should be made online at https://sta.uwi.edu/admissions/postgrad/.